Get THE RACK DEMO

 Why Generic Tools Break Down

 Most breeders start the same way.
 A notebook for feeding records.
 A spreadsheet for collection data.
 A separate tab for breeding logs.
 Another one for sales.
-Maybe a whiteboard on the snake room wall.
 The data exists.
 The problem is it lives in five different places and none of it connects.

 A spreadsheet can hold thousands of rows of data.
 It cannot link a hatchling to its parents, those parents to their clutch history, and the clutch to its incubation conditions in a single view.
 It cannot calculate offspring probabilities from a pairing.
 It cannot flag a female who has been paired six times with no locks.
 It cannot show you which animals have accumulated more in feeding costs than their listed sale price.